suyashi-agarwal/EDA/README.md

 # EDA
-EDA performed on breast cancer dataset.
+This repository contains eda performed on various datasets.